raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

     if /reg(inald)?/.match(full_name) then puts it[0] end

-To my eyes, "it" is easier to understand because it is a very general, well-understood anaphora, matching the test expression, always.
-We don't have to worry about whether $& is the result of a match or all the text to the left of a match or the command line parameters or what-have-you.
+To my eyes, "it" is easier to understand because it is a very general, well-understood anaphor.
+"It" always matches the test expression.
+We don't have to worry about whether `$&` is the result of a match or all the text to the left of a match or the command line parameters or what-have-you.

 **Summing up**